Computing Weighted Subset Transversals in $H$-Free Graphs: Introduction

+The unweighted version of {\sc Subset Feedback Vertex Set} can be solved in polynomial time for $sP_1$-free graphs for every $s\geq 1$~\cite{PT20}.
+In contrast, for many transversal problems, the complexities on the weighted and unweighted versions for $H$-free graphs align; see, for example {\sc Vertex Cover}~\cite{GKPP19}, {\sc Connected Vertex Cover}~\cite{JPP20} and {\sc (Independent) Dominating Set}~\cite{LMMZ20}.
+Thus {\sc Subset Feedback Vertex Set} is one of the few known problems for which, on certain hereditary graph classes, the (unweighted) problem is polynomial-time solvable, but the weighted variant is $\NP$-complete.

-The other polynomial-time algorithm for {\sc Weighted Subset Feedback Vertex Set} on $H$-free graphs follows from a result of Bergougnoux et al.~\cite{BPT19}, which shows that the problem is polynomial-time solvable given a graph together with a decomposition of constant mim-width.
-Note that for $P_4$-free graphs, the mim-width is bounded and a decomposition can be computed efficiently.
+The other known polynomial-time algorithm for {\sc Weighted Subset Feedback Vertex Set} on $H$-free graphs is for the case where $H=P_4$.
+This can be proven in two ways: {\sc Weighted Subset Feedback Vertex Set} is polynomial-time solvable for permutation graphs~\cite{PT19} and also for graphs for which we can find a decomposition of constant mim-width in polynomial time~\cite{BPT19}; both classes contain the class of $P_4$-free graphs.
 To the best of our knowledge, algorithms for {\sc Weighted Subset Odd Cycle Transversal} on $H$-free graphs have not previously been studied.

-For more background on these problems, other results to date and the many other aspects that have been studied, we refer to the discussion in~\cite{BJPP20}; here, we just mention the polynomial-time results on $H$-free graphs for the unweighted subset variants of the problems (which do not imply anything for the weighted subset versions).
-Both {\sc Subset Feedback Vertex Set} and {\sc Subset Odd Cycle Transversal} are polynomial-time solvable on $H$-free graphs if $H=P_4$ or $H=sP_1+P_3$~\cite{BJPP20,PT19}.
-Additionally, {\sc Feedback Vertex Set} is polynomial-time solvable on $P_5$-free graphs~\cite{ACPRS20}, and both {\sc Feedback Vertex Set} and {\sc Odd Cycle Transversal} can be solved in polynomial-time on $sP_2$-free graphs for every $s\geq 1$~\cite{CHJMP18}.
+We now mention the polynomial-time results on $H$-free graphs for the unweighted subset variants of the problems (which do not imply anything for the weighted subset versions).
+It is known that {\sc Subset Odd Cycle Transversal}~\cite{BJPP20} is polynomial-time solvable on $P_4$-free graphs~\cite{BJPP20}, and in Section~\ref{s-rm} we show that this result can be generalized to the weighted variant in a straightforward way.
+It is also known that {\sc Subset Feedback Vertex Set} and {\sc Subset Odd Cycle Transversal} are polynomial-time solvable for $(sP_1+P_3)$-free graphs for every integer $s\geq 0$~\cite{BJPP20}.

+Additionally, {\sc Weighted Feedback Vertex Set} is polynomial-time solvable on $P_5$-free graphs~\cite{ACPRS20} and $sP_3$-free graphs for every integer~$s\geq 1$~\cite{PPR21}.
+Moreover, {\sc Odd Cycle Transversal} is polynomial-time solvable on $sP_2$-free graphs for every $s\geq 1$~\cite{CHJMP18}.
+The latter result can be directly generalized to the weighted variant (see Appendix~\ref{a-sp2}).
+Finally, {\sc Weighted Odd Cycle Transversal} is polynomial-time solvable for $(sP_1+P_3)$-free graphs; this follows from a straightforward adaptation of the proof for the unweighted variant given in~\cite{DFJPPP19} (see Appendix~\ref{a-b}).\footnote{The result for {\sc Odd Cycle Transversal} on $(sP_1+P_3)$-free graphs ($s\geq 1$) from~\cite{DFJPPP19} was shown before the corresponding result for {\sc Subset Odd Cycle Transversal} was proven in~\cite{BJPP20}.}